KSanthanesh/designer-silks/README.md

 - Once the User Login in to  My Account option then the dropdown menu change to four different Categories, Such as My Profile, My Orders, My Wishlist and Logout.
 - If the User is admin then an additional option is available which is Product Management.
 The Product Management option will allow the following options such as add the product, edit the product and delete the product.
 #### Register
-- The User can use the Register option to fillup his information to register.
+- The User can use the Register option to fillup his information to register.<br>
+Registration page contains:
+    - Header and Footer
+    - Email
+    - Email confirmation
+    - Username (It is not case sensitive)
+    - Password (It is not case sensitive)
+    - Confirm password
+    - Back to Login button
+    - Signup button
+  After Registration mail send for confirmation message, and confirmation email send their email address to confirm for registration.
 #### Login
-- Only Registered User is able to use login option to login in to the website.
+- Only Registered User is able to use login option to login in to the website.<br>
+Login Page contains:
+    - Header and Footer
+    - Username
+    - Password
+    - Remember me with checkbox
+    - Home Button
+    - Sign in button
+    - Forget Password?

+After Login the success login message will appear on the rightside of the Page.

 #### Logout
-- The User should logout from the website after using the website.
+- The User should logout from the website after using the website.<br>
+Logout Page Contains:
+    - Header and Footer
+    - Cancel button
+    - Sign out button
+After Logout the success logout message will appear on the rightside of the Page.

 #### Product Management
 - The Product Management option will allow the following options such as add the product, edit the product and delete the product for the admin.
 #### My Profile